 This session with Lindsay has a very different mood because I shot it first (by about 3 weeks.
 And it's shot at sunset, which makes a difference.
 Lindsay is a former bride (and her husband, Ben, who is off-camera tagged along, so I put him to work ;) lol But he was a great help with my lights).

 I have started a series of photographs based on my wild imagination.
 I typically keep my imagination locked away, only for my amusement... because I feel like it's too outrageous for the typical adult.
-(My imagination rivals that of a 5 year old - because 5 y/0's are fearless in how big they allow themselves to dream.)
-But I found a hair & make-up business owner who shared my love for fairytales - Kat Epneris, owner of Always Elegant, LLC.
-She wanted to help me achieve my crazy ideas of changing the traditional fairytale characters into lady bosses.
+(My imagination rivals that of a 5 year old - because they are fearless in how big they allow themselves to dream.)
+However, I decided that I wanted, no - needed, to pursue this outlet for the seek of my sanity.
+So I found a hair & make-up business owner who shared my love for fairytales - Kat Epneris, owner of Always Elegant, LLC.
+Kat was more than eager to help me achieve my crazy ideas of changing the traditional fairytale characters into lady bosses.
 Thus the collaboration began.

 We figured if we are going to do this... let's really do this!!
 So instead of doing just one or two, we are taking on 9 or 10.
-And instead of finding models (although I'm sure most of my friends would model again) - I am finding everyday girls because diversity is very important to me.
-I want these characters to represent REAL girls - short hair, long hair, short girls, tall girls, dark skin, light skin, curvy girls, thin girls... girls don't fit into just one category like Disney portrays.
+And instead of finding career models, I am selecting everyday girls, because diversity is very important to me.
+I want these characters to represent REAL girls - short hair, long hair, short girls, tall girls, dark skin, light skin, curvy girls, thin girls.
+All girls can be lady bosses!

-So I went to my FB friend list and picked out girls that I thought would represent the characters in ways that I wanted them to be represented... and that I thought had big enough personalities and imaginations that I thought would be able to get lost in my world that I was creating.
-You see, I don't believe in damsels in distress.... so I'm changing them. :)
+So I went to my FB friend list and picked out girls that I thought would represent the characters well; and those that had big enough personalities and imaginations to keep up (or better yet - get lost) in my world that I was creating.
+In my Wonderland, I don't believe in the average damsel in distress.

 I often get the question as to "Why"... why am I doing this project?
 What's it's final purpose?
 But I'd rather say "Why Not?"
 I've been dreaming of doing a series like this for years.
 People often forget that photography is a fine art.
 And fine art doesn't have to a have a purpose.
 As a fine artist, I create just to get it out of my head.
 I create to challenge myself and my skills.
 And those are my "whys".